 What course resources are available to SEAS faculty?

-This page lists software and course resources available to SEAS faculty.
+This page lists some software and course resources available to SEAS faculty.

 Our goal is to ensure that the IT resources needed for courses are made available on time and perform as expected.
 In order to achieve this, early input about your software and reservation needs is required.
 Please read this page in its entirety and submit your requests well in advance of the coming semester at: